Text by CLOT Magazine

 The London-based, Italian/Colombian electro producer fuses complex synth-work with powerful harmonies.
 MINOS is a classically trained pianist.
 However, her love for the dancefloor has naturally guided her into electronic production.

 Her musical training feeds directly into her synth work, which is also underpinned by intricate grooves and an overall love of sound design; if that wasn’t enough, her upbringing in Dubai and Tokyo has instilled a deep interest in the futuristic, which shows up in her music, along with an appreciation for diverse and multicultural sounds.

-Her music is also inspired by a sense of apocalyptic chaos and confusion, Minos’ knack for rich harmonies and killer grooves becomes her main emotional weapon.
-She makes no exceptions deploying complex and evocative synth-work for optimum dancefloor effect.
-Where her music combines a passion for dancefloor dwelling with meticulous sound design and storytelling,
+Minos’ music is also inspired by a sense of apocalyptic chaos and confusion; Minos’ knack for rich harmonies and killer grooves becomes her main emotional weapon.
+She makes no exceptions deploying complex and evocative synth-work for optimum dancefloor effect where her music combines a passion for dancefloor dwelling with meticulous sound design and storytelling.

 This is achieved through her careful attention to sonic detail, wherein every layer and every sound tells its own story, culminating in a unique symphony of acousmatic elements and facilitating an immersive journey through this fantastical world.

 For this mixtape, MINOS says it includes a lot of the music and artists that inspired her for the Compose Urself EP and that continue to inspire her in the studio these days: I called it “Hidden Depth” because the music is deep and dark and you really feel it in your gut…I love music that entrances you and makes you explore your depths.
 I don’t think people spend enough time to do it.

 What was the creative process like for the production of your last EP?
 What were you technically and conceptual (if so) exploring with it?